KrauseFx/krausefx.com/_posts/2015-10-21-fastlane-is-now-part-of-fabric.md

 [fastlane got acquired by Google](https://krausefx.com/blog/fastlane-is-joining-google)

-I started[fastlane](https://fastlane.tools)as a side project about a year ago.
+I started [fastlane](https://fastlane.tools) as a side project about a year ago.
 In just a short time, fastlane became the most popular iOS automation toolset, used by thousands of developers around the world.
 I never imagined that so many people would use it or how much time it would require to maintain it.
 It became a full time job!

 That’s why today, I'm happy to announce that fastlane is now part of [Fabric](https://fabric.io), where I will get to focus on fastlane full time and work on building the best developer tools available.